logicalclocks/hopsworks/docs/compute/auth/updateProfile.md

 # Update your Profile and Credentials

 After you have logged in, in the upper right-hand corner of the screen, you will see your name.
 Click on your name, then click on the menu item **Account settings**.
-The User settings page will open with profile tab selected, from where you can change your first and last name.
+The User settings page will open with profile tab selected.
+In this tab you can change your first and last name.
 You cannot change your email address and will need to create a new account if you wish to change your email address.
 You can also log out by clicking on the **Log out** menu item.

   <figure>